Brainhack-Proceedings-2015/Pereira-AMX-PlanAbandonment/brainhack-report.md

 #Conclusions
 This project is in its initial phase.
 Real-time fMRI methods are being tested, using AFNI's provided tools.
-The next step is to formalize basic stimuli types based on mapped regions.
+In order to use plan abandonment techniques, the next step is to formalize basic stimuli types based on mapped regions.
 By using these formalizations, paradigms can be converted to plans and it become possible to evaluate the participation of a subject during the scan.